 As a registered member of the BACP, I abide by their professional code of ethics as well as undertake regular supervision with experienced colleagues that review my clinical practice on a regular basis.

 Prior to entering the counselling profession, I obtained a B.Sc.
-(Honours) Degree in Psychology at Brunel University in 1998 and spent 15 years working in the corporate sector as a Network Manager as well as a Programme and Project Manager within the IT sector.
-During my time training to be a therapist, I also worked at a variety of secondary schools as a Supply Teacher and I worked with students with Special Educational Needs & Disabilities as well as a Specialist Pastoral Care Professional.
+(Honours) Degree in Psychology at Brunel University in 1998 and spent 17 years working in the corporate sector as a Network Manager as well as a Programme and Project Manager.
+During my time training to be a therapist, I also worked at a variety of secondary schools as a Supply Teacher as well as with students with Special Educational Needs & Disabilities.
+I also spent some time working as a Specialist Pastoral Care Professional.

-Over the last 5 years, I have worked within Barts NHS Trust as a Specialist Bereavement Counsellor at Whipps Cross Hospital where I support both adolescents and adults in the Psychological Support Service.
-I also spent a year working as a School Counsellor at a High School in Essex and am currently working as the Senior Student Counsellor at Newham Sixth Form FE College.
-I have recently become an executive member of the BACP Universities & Colleges division Special Interest Group [SIG] and currently write periodical editorials for https://theweekendpages.com/digital-editions on a variety of mental health issues.
+During the last eight years, I have worked within Barts NHS Trust as a Specialist Bereavement Counsellor at Whipps Cross Hospital where I supported both adolescents and adults in the Psychological Support Service for five years.
+I spent a year working as a School Counsellor at a High School in Essex and I have held my own private practice as well as work as a Student Counsellor at Newham Sixth Form FE College for the last five years.
+I also spent a year as an executive member of the BACP Universities & Colleges division Special Interest Group and occasionally write periodical editorials on a variety of mental health issues.